 Bids for the FY 2013 Street, Alley & Sidewalk Maintenance contract were received until 10:00 a.m.
 Monday, July 9, 2012 in the office of the City Clerk.
 Two bids were received and opened in the City Council Chambers.
 Since the project involves maintenance of City streets, alleys and sidewalks throughout the current fiscal year and all maintenance locations are not currently known, a contract for the entire budget amount will be awarded.
 Mclean County Asphalt, Inc. (MCA) had a single technicality with their bid.
 They failed to include the addenda with their bid submittal as directed in the proposal documents.
 MCA signed and returned the acknowledgement of receipt for Addendum #1 prior to the bid opening.
 Although Staff have a record that Addendum #2 was sent to MCA, they did not return the acknowledgement of receipt.
 Addendum #2 included two clarifications regarding the bid.
-One was the requirement to include a bid bond with the bid submittal and the other was confirmation that all line items in the proposal.
+One was the requirement to include a bid bond with the bid submittal and the other was confirmation that all line items in the bid proposal must be completed.
+MCA provided a bid bond and completed all line items in the proposal.